HearstAT/cfn-incident-bot/README.md

 * VPC (There should be a default, unless you want a new one)
 * SSH Security Group; just something that allows you port 22 via TCP from your IP.
 Must also be a part of the VPC chose previously
 * Subnet, any will do as long as it belongs to the VPC and is routed to an Internet Gateway eventually
-* Account with the following capabilities: [AWS::IAM::AccessKey, AWS::IAM::InstanceProfile, AWS::IAM::Policy, AWS::IAM::Role, AWS::IAM::User]
+* Account with the following capabilities: [AWS::IAM::InstanceProfile, AWS::IAM::Policy, AWS::IAM::Role]

 # Usage